"Hey…how could a strapping young 3 lb Chihuahua be disillusioned on a

 Barbara’s got that look in her eyes that it’s time to go in but just not

 yet there’s still time for a final sortie at warp speed through the

 flower bed, around the house, five circles around Barbara and then a

 flyby through the magical dandelion forest.
 Wwwrrr, Grrrr, zoom, zip,

-catch air, pirouette and high five the Maypole, this is living man, I’m
+catch air, pirouette and high five round the Maypole, this is living man, I’m

 “Damn I’ve got bald faced hornets on my tail and I think they’re locked in!!!”